 How many homes did Santa have?

-On Christmas Eve, Polish Americans scatter hay on the kitchen floor and under the tablecloth.
+Polish Americans scatter hay on the kitchen floor and under the tablecloth on Christmas Eve.
 As a commemoration of the stable and manger where Jesus Christ was born.
-When preparing the festive meal, they place two extra chairs reserved for the Blessed Virgin Mary.
-And Baby Jesus in case they knock on the door to ask for shelter.
+They place two extra chairs for the Blessed Virgin Mary when preparing the festive meal.
+And Baby Jesus, in case they knock on the door to ask for shelter.

-In Philadelphia, a procession called the “Pantomime Parade” lasts an entire day.
-And is spiced up by the presence of numerous bands, dancers, and participants dressed in fancy costumes.
+The “Pantomime Parade” procession in Philadelphia lasts an entire day.
+And is spiced up by numerous bands, dancers, and participants dressed in fancy costumes.

 What do they say about Santa Claus in America?

-Like the image of Santa Claus.
-We all have his image in our minds: a rosy-cheeked old man, always cheerful, with a white beard and red clothes.
+Like the image of Santa Claus, we all have his picture in our minds: a rosy-cheeked older man, always cheerful, with a white beard and red clothes.
 Thank Coca-Cola for this depiction of Santa.
-The company hired an illustrator in the 1930s to create an image of Santa for use in advertisements for the popular drink.
-It’s been perfected over the years and has caught on so well that who could imagine Santa now as a tall, shaggy old man in shabby clothes?
+The company hired an illustrator in the 1930s to create an image of Santa in advertisements for the popular drink.
+It’s been perfected over the years and has caught on so well that who could imagine Santa now as a tall, hairy older man in shabby clothes?

-In America, Santa is said to bring presents to good children and nuts or coal to naughty ones.
-An idea also spread in the 1930s with the release of the song “Santa Clause is coming to town”.
+Santa is said to bring presents to good children and nuts or coal to naughty ones in America.
+An idea also spread in the 1930s with the release of the song “Santa Clause is coming to town.”
 And now, thanks to the lyrics of this song, children all over the world know the same story about Santa Claus watching over them all year round.